TEALSK12/introduction-to-computer-science/project_1.md

 # Project 1: Animated storytelling

-Students will use scripting basics to implement an animated version of a story.
+Students will use programming basics to implement an animated version of a story.

 ## Overview